shujanshaikh/flycli/README.md

 1. Ensure the toolbar is built: `cd apps/toolbar && bun run build`
 2. Check that your Next.js app is running on the correct port
 3. Verify flycli is proxying correctly with `--verbose` flag

+### `bunx flycli` Not Found

+If you get `error: could not determine executable to run for package flycli`:

+1. Make sure you've linked the package globally: `cd apps/cli && bun link`
+2. Make sure you've linked it in your project: `bun link flycli` (from your project directory)
+3. Verify the link worked by checking: `ls -la node_modules/.bin/flycli`

 ## Contributing